deanwampler/spark-scala-tutorial/Tutorial.markdown

 The second basic configuration reads data from a socket.
 Spark Streaming also comes with connectors for other data sources, such as [Apache Kafka](http://kafka.apache.org/) and Twitter streams.
 We don't explore those here.

 `SparkStreaming10` uses directory watching by default.
-A temporary directory is created and a second process writes the KJV Bible file to a temporary file in the directory every few seconds.
-Hence, the data will be same in every file, but stream processing with read each new file on each iteration. `SparkStreaming10` does *Word Count* on the data.
+A temporary directory is created and a second process writes the user-specified data file(s) (default: Enron emails) to a temporary directory every second.
+Hence, the data will eventually repeat. `SparkStreaming10` does *Word Count* on the data.
+By default, it also stops after 200 iterations (the number of email files).

-The socket option works similarly.
-By default, the same KJV file is written over and over again to a socket.
+The socket option works similarly, but this time, the data are written to a socket.

 In either configuration, we need a second process or dedicated thread to either write new files to the watch directory or over the socket.
 To support this, [SparkStreaming10Main.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/SparkStreaming10Main.scala) is the actual driver program we'll run.
 It uses two helper classes, [util.streaming.DataDirectoryServer.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/util/streaming/DataDirectoryServer.scala) and [util.streaming.DataSocketServer.scala](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/util/streaming/DataSocketServer.scala), respectively.
 It runs their logic in a separate thread, although each can also be run as a separate executable.
 Command line options specify which one to use and it defaults to `DataSocketServer`.

 So, let's run this configuration first.
 In SBT, run `SparkStreaming10Main` (*not* `SparkStreaming10MainSocket`) as we've done for the other exercises.

-For the SBT, the corresponding alias is now `ex10directory`, instead of `ex10`.
+There two SBT aliases, `ex10directory`, for watching a directory, and `ex10socket`, for listening on a socket.

-This driver uses `DataDrectoryServer` to periodically write copies of the KJV Bible text file to a temporary directory `tmp/streaming-input`, while it also runs `SparkStreaming10` with options to watch this directory.
-Execution is terminated after 30 seconds, because otherwise the app will run forever!
+This driver uses `DataDrectoryServer` or `DataSocketServer` to periodically write the data to a temporary directory, `tmp/streaming-input`, or to a socket, respectively.

 If you watch the console output, you'll see messages like this: